Clay-Ferguson/quantizr/docs/how-to-build.md

 To build and start an instance of Quanta on localhost for deveopment use `/scripts/build-dev.sh` which is configured by the settings in `setenv-dev.sh` Notice there's a QUANTA_BASE environment var where you should specifiy some folder you want to run your deployment from, and everything gets copied into there.

-If you then edit only TypeScript files and want to test those changes you can run just `build-webpack.sh` to make those changes go live.
+If you then edit only TypeScript files and want to test those changes you can run just `build-vite.sh` to make those changes go live.
 Or if you edit only Java files you can run `restart-dev.sh` to see those changes go live, and immediately test them.

 ## Production Builds